-The NVU provides a complete subjective means of investigating the Near Vision refraction The general appearance of the unit can be seen in the illustration.
+The Freeman Near Vision Unit (NVU) provides a complete subjective means of investigating the Near Vision refraction.
+The general appearance of the unit can be seen in the illustration.
 It is in the form of a three side drum which is LED illuminated, and can be held by the patient or suspended by means of a special attachment from the rod of a Refactor Head.
 The unit should be used in a room moderately lit, or with external illumination from an ordinary reading lamp.

 Side One – The Vocational Acuity Chart

 The reading matter of this test is in 4 sizes of Times Roman type face, the smallest being 5 pt.
 When read aloud by the patient it gives them useful information as to their standard of reading vision and what it corresponds to in every day printed matter.

 In addition to red and green filters this chart is fitted with Polarised screens.
 Used without a polarising visor this chart immediately reveals accommodation insufficiency and the chromatic balancing allows the correction of presbyopia for any working distance.
 Used with the visor it is possible to check one eye against the other, then balancing the accommodation for right and left.